16 Jul 2012 | Infection Prevention & Control

 Staphylococcus aureus is a bacterium that commonly lives in the nose and on the skin.
 Usually it is harmless and not noticeable.
 Occasionally Staphylococcus aureus causes boils, wound infections or other infections.
 Methicillin-resistant Staphylococcus aureus (MRSA) is a type of Staphylococcus aureus that is resistant to some antibiotics.
 It is no more likely to cause infection than an ordinary Staphylococcus aureus but if an infection occurs it is more difficult to treat.

-ESBLs are bacteria that live in the human bowel and produce enzymes which can inactivate some antibiotics.
+ESBLs are bacteria that live in the human bowel and inactivate enzymes produced by many antibiotics.
 They are therefore ‘resistant’ to these commonly used antibiotics.
 (Several other antibiotics will still be effective.)
 Escherichia coli and Klebsiella species are the most common bacteria producing ESBLs.